New Broncos Stadium: History

-In October, 2025, the Broncos partnered with the architectural firm Sasaki to begin the initial designing of the stadium.
+In October 2025, the Broncos partnered with the architectural firm Sasaki to begin the initial designing of the stadium.
 Broncos CEO Greg Penner emphasized the desire for a raucous atmosphere in the new stadium, stating, "We really want that experience that’s loud," and adding that the team wants it to be "a place that opposing teams don’t want to come play."

-On November 5, 2025, the Broncos submitted a 38-page preliminary review plan for the development of the Burnham Yards rail site to the city of Denver.
-The plan suggested building the new stadium in on the western side of the Burnham Yards site, with building permits to be acquired in 2027.
-In a statement, the Broncos organization committed to collaborating with city officials and neighboring residence to ensure local concerns are addressed during the stadium's planning phase.
+On November 5, 2025, the Broncos submitted a 38-page preliminary review plan for the development of the Burnham Yard rail site to the City of Denver.
+The plan suggested building the new stadium in on the western side of the Burnham Yard site, with building permits to be acquired in 2027.
+In a statement, the Broncos organization committed to collaborating with city officials and neighboring residents to ensure local concerns are addressed during the stadium's planning phase.
+In anticipation of this announcement, the City of Denver had already begun a small area plan process for the proposed development and the surrounding area.
+Community stakeholders also began negotiation directly with the Broncos for a community benefits agreement.
+A purchase agreement for the Burnham yard was finalized in May, 2026, with closing expected fall 2026.

+In August 2026, the Broncos released conceptual renderings for the Burnham Yard redevelopment project, which included affordable housing, retail, parks, and other neighborhood improvements.
+In addition, they announced that Manica Architecture would be the architect for the stadium.
+In the preliminary plans presented, the 10th & Osage RTD light rail station would be expanded and relocated south of 10th Avenue to accommodate gameday service, and the stadium would also be served by a proposed new station for the Colorado Connector intercity rail service, located at 7th Avenue and Tejon Street southwest of the stadium.